cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 petclinic-pipelinerun-petclinic-maven-9gnpf    True        Succeeded   2h          2h
 ```

-If we take a look to one of them we can see the execution status and completion:
+Looking inside at one of them we can see the execution status and completion:

 ```bash
 $ kubectl describe taskrun/petclinic-pipelinerun-petclinic-kaniko-s4nnw